The Onesys Navigator is the world's first EHR/EMR first-party integratable, vendor-neutral neutral health information navigator.

-The software is used as a "workspace" which allows the clinician to "navigate" their way to specific health information, no matter where the information resides in the broader Hospital Information System and even IoT devices or the patient's own datastreams.
+The software's central feature is a "workspace" which allows the clinician to "navigate" their way to specific health information, no matter where the information resides in the broader Hospital Information System, even IoT devices or the patient's own data streams.

 Using the ON, the clinician is able to find and bookmark specific images in the PACS/DICOM, and enter pertinent information from different registries into a workspace.

 The ON brings back many of the functionalities that doctors have lost in the digitization effort - for instance bookmarking of images and basic diagnostic note-taking and sharing.

 ON workspaces are stored as ON files, which can thereafter be opened in another ON client.

 These workspaces lend themselves to the next chapter of digitalization: Clinicians, surgeons and radiologists are, for the first time, able to edit their own workflows.
 Instead of building a system that doctors and nurses "just need to learn", ours is a minimalist solution which allows medical professionals to define how they utilize this technology in a manner which is meaningful.